adamsurge/nixvim/README.md

 - `illuminate.nix`: Configures the Illuminate plugin for highlighting other uses of the current word under the cursor.
 - `indent-blankline.nix`: Configures the Indent Blankline plugin for displaying indentation levels.
 - `todo-comments.nix`: Configures the Todo Comments plugin for highlighting TODO comments.
-- `copilot-chat.nix`: _Disabled:_ Configures the Copilot Chat plugin for interacting with GitHub Copilot.
+- `copilot-chat.nix`: Configures the Copilot Chat plugin for interacting with GitHub Copilot.
 - `navic.nix`: Configures the Navic plugin, shows the current code context.
 - `flash.nix`: Configures the flash plugin, better navigation in buffers.